What is Chain of Thought Prompting & How to Use It in AI

 Automatic Chain of Thought Prompting

 Advancements in automatic chain of thought techniques are expected to lead to more efficient AI applications.
+Chain of thought auto methods automate the process of generating reasoning chains, enabling models to decompose complex problems and tackle symbolic reasoning tasks more efficiently.
 Automatic CoT (Auto-CoT) prompting uses diverse examples selected from a dataset to generate reasoning chains, making the process scalable and transparent.
 Additionally, the integration of an auto chain can enhance these methodologies.

 How Auto-CoT Works